UPPMAX/programming_formalisms/docs/testing/testing_framework.md

     -   Ping-Pong Pair programming
     -   Discuss how and when to switch roles first!
-    -   Person with first name first in alphabet starts
+    -   Decide who is the first driver, e.g. the person with first name first in alphabet
     -   Try to be **an exemplary duo**

 !!! info "Technical"

+    -   Create a topic branch for your pair.
+Branch of from `develop`
     -   Work within scaffolding of the learners project
         -   Functions are in `src/[package_name]/`.
             Call the file `utils_[names].py`, e.g. `utils_anna_and_sven.py`
         -   Tests are in `tests/`.
             Call the file `test_utils_[names].py`, e.g. `test_utils_anna_and_sven.py`
-    -   Work on the main branch only, share code using `git push` and `git pull`
+    -   When done, create a Pull Request to `develop`.
+Do not merge!

 ???- question "Need a video?"